Mr B Up To His Old Tricks

 But, does he actually tell us what these obscure Hegelian entities are?

-His most substantive point is contained in this argument:
+His most substantive points surface in this passage:

 On the contradiction implied in "John is a man", we might ask is John the only man?
 If so, then the correct expression is "John is the man".